Encyclopedia

 Loricatosaurus

-“`html Loricatosaurus: Profile of a Prehistoric Giant Loricatosaurus Loricatosaurus (Lo-RIH-kuh-toh-SAWR-us; “Armored lizard”) is a genus of stegosaurian dinosaur that roamed Europe during the Middle Jurassic period, approximately 165 to 161 million years ago.
+Loricatosaurus: Profile of a Prehistoric Giant Loricatosaurus Loricatosaurus (Lo-RIH-kuh-toh-SAWR-us; “Armored lizard”) is a genus of stegosaurian dinosaur that roamed Europe during the Middle Jurassic period, approximately 165 to 161 million years ago.
 Its fossils have been discovered in England and France.
-Loricatosaurus was first named in 2008 after scientists re-examined fossils that were previously
+Loricatosaurus was first named in 2008 after scientists re-examined fossils that were previously thought

 Loricatosaurus Read Post »